shivannis/xandr-docs-public/xandr-docs/articles/monetize/add-creatives-in-bulk.md

     The **Create New Creatives: Hosted** screen displays.

 1. Do one of the following:
-    - To add video, audio, and display creatives that will be hosted with Xandr, remain on the **Create New Creatives: Hosted** screen.
+    - To add video, audio, and display creatives that will be hosted with Microsoft Advertising, remain on the **Create New Creatives: Hosted** screen.
-    - To add native creatives that will be hosted with Xandr, click the **Native** button.
+    - To add native creatives that will be hosted with Microsoft Advertising, click the **Native** button.
     - To add video, audio, and display creatives that will be trafficked through a third-party ad server, click the **Third-Party** button.

     If you clicked the **Native** or **Third-Party** button, the appropriate **Create New Creatives** screen will display.